 When completing your bookkeeping, a friendly reminder to double check which number is more appropriate for the particular task at hand.
 While the two values can often seem very similar— and can sometimes equal the same amount on a given day— they are their own distinct calculation.

 Hungry for more?
-If you haven’t already, don’t forget to check out our Reporting FAQs.
-For any further questions on working with applied/unapplied payments in your account don’t hesitate to contact us.
+If you haven’t already, don’t forget to check out our [Reporting FAQs](https://jane.app/guide/unapplied payments in your account don’t hesitate to contact us.